 Q: How long can faculty and staff members keep materials?

-A: Faculty and staff are allowed to check-out a maximum of eight items (books and or videos).
+A: Faculty and staff are allowed to check-out a maximum of eight items.
 A 3 month loan period, for books, is given to faculty and staff, except for Best Sellers which check out for 14 days and videos for 7 days.

-All magazines/journals, microfilm/fiche, and newspapers must be used in the library.
+All magazines/journals and newspapers must be used in the library.
 For locations of these materials, please click on Library Floor Plan (in PDF format).